ManyakRus/crud_generator/README.md

 make build
 the crud_generator file will appear in the bin folder

-2. Fill settings in the bin/templates/configs_/settings.txt file
+2. Fill in the settings in the file bin/templates/configs_/settings.txt
 - connections to your database
-- name of your new service
+- the name of your new service
 - URL of your new service
 - and etc.